treadiehq/instantapi/README.md

 # Instant API

-**Run AI agents with an API.** Deploy any agent, function, or script as a secure, sandboxed API endpoint instantly.
+**Run AI agents with an API.** Deploy any agent, function, or script as a secure, sandboxed, rate-limited API endpoint instantly.

 ## What is it?

-The fastest way to turn your AI agents, functions, and scripts into APIs.
+The fastest way to turn your AI agents, functions, and scripts into APIs with sandboxing, rate limits, and usage tracking built-in.
 No servers, no infrastructure, no DevOps.

 Paste your code → Get an API endpoint → Call it from anywhere.